Medically reviewed on Dec 23, 2018

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience fatigue, anxiety, nausea, vomiting, throat pain, abdominal pain, heartburn, weight loss, lack of appetite, insomnia, or dry mouth.
-Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), angina, shortness of breath, severe dizziness, passing out, joint pain, purple patches on skin or mouth, bradycardia, tachycardia, abnormal heartbeat, severe headache, severe nausea, vomiting, blurred vision, vision changes, seizures, dark urine, jaundice, chills, pharyngitis, tremors, abnormal movements, sweating a lot, loss of strength and energy, burning or numbness feeling, change in color of hands or feet from pale to blue or red, temperature sensitivity, wounds on fingers or toes, priapism, urinary retention, change in amount of urine passed, muscle pain, signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), hallucinations, or behavioral changes (HCAHPS).
+Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), signs of infection, angina, shortness of breath, severe dizziness, passing out, joint pain, purple patches on skin or mouth, bradycardia, tachycardia, abnormal heartbeat, severe headache, bruising, bleeding, severe loss of strength and energy, vision changes, seizures, tremors, abnormal movements, sweating a lot, agitation, burning or numbness feeling in extremities, change in color of hands or feet from pale to blue or red, temperature sensitivity, wounds on fingers or toes, priapism, urinary retention, change in amount of urine passed, muscle pain, muscle weakness, libido changes, signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), mood changes, hallucinations, or behavioral changes (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.